Exxon is missing out on the oil boom

 The largest US oil company revealed on Friday that it pumped 7% less oil and gas around the world last quarter.
 It's a reflection of how Exxon was late to capitalize on the shale revolution in its own backyard.

 Exxon's (XOM) profit climbed by 18% to $3.95 billion.
-However, that widely missed expectations and is well shy of the spiking earnings that many of its smaller, more nimble peers are enjoying.
+However, that widely missed expectations and is well shy of the spiking earnings that many of its smaller, more nimble peers are enjoying thanks to soaring oil prices and aggressive production.

-Shares of Exxon slipped 3% in premarket trading, continuing their recent struggles.
+Shares of Exxon tumbled 5% in premarket trading, continuing their recent struggles.

+"Exxon's production was very, very weak.
+It's been declining virtually nonstop.
+A 7% decline is really quite extreme," said Pavel Molchanov, an energy analyst at Raymond James.

+Chevron (CVX), Exxon's biggest rival, revealed on Friday that its profits more than doubled to $3.4 billion thanks to higher oil prices and a 2% increase in production.

 Exxon's latest results may not be enough to restore investor confidence in a company that remains in a deep slump.
 Its production has declined in eight of the past nine quarters even as the United States pumps more oil than ever before.